joannawalach1/joannawalach1/README.md

 - 👋 Hi, I’m @joannawalach1
 - 🌱 I’m currently learning Java Script and React
-- 💞️ I’m looking to collaborate on interesting project
+- 💞️ I’m looking for collaboration in interesting project
 - 📫 How to reach me joanna.walach@op.pl

 <!---